 On weekdays classes tend to occur sometime between 6PM-9PM and on weekends, between 11AM-5PM.
 Times can (and often will) vary slightly so make sure to always check the Timetable.

 Our classes can be held at a number of different locations, so make sure to always check the Timetable.
-You can refer to our Venues page for more information/directions.
+Our two most frequented venues for casual classes are 727 Swanston St. and Jason Coleman's Ministry of Dance.

 A casual class will generally not be re-taught, with the exception of Performance Classes.